-Anticipated environmental result Monitoring effectiveness • monitoring effectiveness 16.AER.1 A decrease in the quantity of solid waste disposed of in Marlborough.
+Anticipated environmental result Monitoring effectiveness 16.AER.1 A decrease in the quantity of solid waste disposed of in Marlborough.
 27% growth in diverted material throughput at the Resource Recovery Centre.
 17% growth in materials diverted from regional transfer stations.
 20% increase in kerbside recyclable collection volume going to Resource Recovery Centre.
 More than 16,000m 3 of organic material composted.
 16.AER.2 Responsible management of residual solid waste.
 Monitoring shows that the regional landfill complies with the Ministry for the Environment landfill guidelines.
 No incidences of disposal of hazardous waste in the Marlborough environment.
+A reduction in the number of complaints of illegal dumping of solid waste.
+Increased community programmes for and participation in managing solid waste in remote locations.